urschrei/patterns/README.md

 If you're on Windows, see [here](https://github.com/rust-lang-nursery/rustup.rs/#other-installation-methods).

 Once Rust is installed:
-- open a terminal, and in a local clone of this repo, run `CARGO_INCREMENTAL="0" cargo build --release`
+- open a terminal, and in a local clone of this repo, run `cargo build --release` (`target-cpu=native` doesn't have a significant effect)
 - run `target/release/patterns words.txt`
     - if you'd prefer to use a different input corpus, specify its full path.